Introduction

 Sequence

 containerRuns its children one after another in order.
-The basic building block for grouping nodes.
+No configurable properties.

 Repeat